kishan254/take_my_notes/README.md

 In order to run this application, you will need to install the following

-- npm install jest
+- npm instal node.js
-- npm instal inquirer
+- npm install express.js

 ## Usage